Ulices Renoj

 If you had the opportunity, would you recommend KORYO to a community of yours or your school?

-Definitely, because from what I've learned, these types of things are very interesting.
-As I said before, I didn't know anything at all, like any information I learned from KORYO.
-So maybe someone else in my community or school doesn't know anything about this stuff either.
-It's really good that this program exists to spread this type of information everywhere, especially at school facilities, where students are more likely to go through this type of stuff.
+Definitely.
+These types of things are interesting.
+As I said before, I didn’t know anything at all, like any of the information I learned from KORYO.
+So maybe someone else in my community or school doesn’t know anything about this stuff either.
+It’s good that this program exists to spread this type of information everywhere, especially in school facilities, where students are more likely to go through this.

-How would you bring awareness to opioids and stimulants?
+How would you [raise awareness] about opioids and stimulants?

-I would create a team by my side to help with events like after-school programs or something to have students learn or even recommend [that they] join our program.
-That's the way I would like to spread awareness.
+I would create a team by my side to help with events like after-school programs or something to have students learn, or even recommend they join our program.
+That’s the way I would like to spread awareness.

 What do you think of KORYO so far?

-So far, KORYO is great.
-It's a very interesting program.
-I've met new people, and it has given me much more confidence than I've [ever] had before.
+KORYO is great so far.
+It’s an interesting program.
+I’ve met new people, and it has given me more confidence than I’ve ever had before.
 I also joined this program because of a lack of confidence, not having a voice, or [knowing] how to speak to others or strangers.
-This program has helped me a lot by meeting new people [while] learning new information that I've never heard of.
+This program has helped me a lot by meeting new people while learning new information that I’ve never heard of.

 What was some of the information that you had never heard?
 Was it shocking or upsetting?

 It was kind of both.
 It was shocking because I never knew anything about it.
-I never knew this even existed at all.
-And it was upsetting because seeing how people are struggling with opioids and stimulants — it's just sad to see.
+I never knew this even existed.
+And it was upsetting because seeing how people are struggling with opioids and stimulants is just sad to see.

-What do you think about KORYO's time span?
+What do you think about KORYO’s time frame?
 Is it justifiable?
-Or should it be shorter or longer?
+Should it be shorter or longer?

 The time span is pretty great.
-It gives us enough time to get things ready and to learn these types of things.
+It gives us enough time to get things ready and to learn.
 I see no problem with it.
-I can get things done during the program meetings, and overall, it's pretty good.
+I can get things done during the program meetings, and overall, it’s pretty good.

 What are your current hobbies or interests?